Livestock Feed & Forage Allocator

 Accounting for Hay Waste

 Standard round bale feeding methods without ring guards can lead to material loss values exceeding 20% from animal trampling.
-We recommend adding a 15% waste margin to your storage plans to ensure adequate food supply.
+We recommend adding a 15% waste margin to your storage plans to ensure optimal seasonal capacity.